ViaVersionAddons/ViaChatFixer/README.md

 **The plugin is currently in beta, so if you find bugs please open an issue**

+## Downloads

+You can download releases and find more information on SpigotMC: https://www.spigotmc.org/resources/viachatfixer.61955/

 ## Installation
 Just put the ViaChatFixer jar in your plugins folder.
 Currently this plugin only works on Spigot, but Sponge support should be added soon.